 We all know that our colleagues can have a huge impact on how happy or engaged we feel at work.
 After all, they are the ones who we spend at least 35 hours a week with.

 They are also the same people who can either help or hinder you in achieving your career goals.
-If you are unfortunate enough to share the same workplace with an annoying toxic co-worker, fret not.
-Understanding what type of ‘hellish’ characters you work with will help you gain a better understanding on how to best work with them and avoid conflict.
-Here are some tips on how you can deal with mean co-workers.
+If you are unfortunate enough to share the same workplace with annoying and toxic co-workers, fret not.

 1. the micromanager

 However, it can sometimes be entirely out of your control.
-If that’s the case, it may be best to avoid them if you can and choose to selectively heed their advice based on the situation.
+If that’s the case, it may be best to avoid these toxic employees at work and choose to selectively heed their advice based on the situation.

 2. the gossipmonger